Platorian/cisco/obsidian/CTF/TryHackMe/Walkthrough/Wreath/3. Pivoting/Task 14. Chisel/Chisel.md

 You must have an appropriate copy of the chisel binary on _both the attacking machine and the compromised server._ Copy the file to the remote server with your choice of file transfer method.
 You could use the webserver method covered in the previous tasks, or to shake things up a bit, you could use SCP:
 `scp -i KEY chisel user@target:/tmp/chisel-USERNAME`

+`-i identity_file`
+Selects the file from which the identity (private key) for public key authentication is read.
+This option is directly passed to SSH.

 ---

 The chisel binary has two modes: _client_ and _server_.
 You can access the help menus for either with the command: `chisel client|server --help`